• Home

 Loose parts make a great addition to the playdoh center.
 Give children nuts, bolts, pony beads, straws, toothpicks, and any number of other objects to press or hide in the playdoh.
 Your creativity is the only limit when it comes to playdoh tools!

 Playdoh is a kids’ classic, providing hours of fun and creativity.
-Here are some helpful tips for using playdoh with preschoolers.
+Here are some helpful tips for using playdoh in preschool.
 Determine the rules you want children to follow when it comes to mixing colors or keeping them separate.
 To keep the playdoh fresh, store it in an airtight container.
 Clear containers are perfect so you can easily see what color is inside.

 Homemade playdoh is always fun to make.
 There are so many easy recipes available online.
 Most of the recipes use common household ingredients like flour, oil, salt, and cream of tartar.